Medical Exchange Program

 Senior Nutrition Program

-The New Lenox Township “Meals on Wheels” program is sponsored by New Lenox Township and the Kankakee County Community Services, Inc. For information on how to register, please call (815) 726-0094.
+The New Lenox Township “Meals on Wheels” program is sponsored by New Lenox Township and the Community Nutrition Network & Senior Services Association.
+For information on how to register, please call 815-726-0094.

 For many seniors, “Meals on Wheels” is literally the difference between remaining in their own homes and needing to relocate to a nursing facility.
 The nutritious meal, friendly visit and safety check help them cope with three of the biggest threats of aging: hunger, isolation and loss of independence.
 Research proves that when seniors have the right support, they gain greater quality of life, need fewer hospital stays and live longer.